Skip navigation

 Role required: Owner

-Log in to the Duo Admin Panel and click Single Sign-On in the navigation bar on the left.
+1. Log in to the Duo Admin Panel and navigate to ApplicationsSSO Settings.

-Review the information on the "Single Sign-On" page.
-If you agree to the terms, check the box and then click Activate and Start Setup.
+2. Review the information on the "Single Sign-On" page.
+If you agree to the terms, click Get Started.

-On the Customize your SSO subdomain page you can specify a subdomain you'd like your users to see when they are logging in with Duo Single Sign-On.
+3. On the Customize SSO Subdomain page you can specify a subdomain you'd like your users to see when they are logging in with Duo Single Sign-On.
 For example, you can enter acme and users would see acme.login.duosecurity.com in the URL when logging into Duo Single Sign-On.
 Trial accounts are restricted from creating a subdomain.

 Click Save and continue to use the desired subdomain or click Skip for now to customize your subdomain later.